MickaelRigault/ztfquery/README.md

 _available starting version 1.4_

 `ztfquery` is able to download SEDM data from pharos.
-For this you need to have pharos account (http://pharos.caltech.edu/)
+For this you need to have pharos account (http://pharos.caltech.edu/).
+If you do not have an account yet, send an email to Richard Walters (rsw@astro.caltech.edu) to create one.

 For example, if you want to download the cube(s) assocated to "ZTF18abqlpgq", simply do:
 ```python